Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Maximum Likelihood Estimation

 Hence, given that the drift function $b$ is parameterized by values $\alpha_b^{(k)}$, the maximum likelihood solution for the drift function $b$ obeys

 The MLE for the diffusion $H$ admits the closed solution

 \end{cor}

-\begin{prop}[Exact MLE estimators for drift and diffusion of $1$ dimensional SDE \eqref{eq: linear_additive_noise_SDE} from multiple trajectories] Given $M$ different trajectory time series over $N$ different times: $\{X_{t_i}^{(j)} : i \in 0, ..., N-1, \text{ } j \in 0, ..., M-1\}$ sampled from the linear additive noise SDE \eqref{eq: linear_additive_noise_SDE}, the maximum likelihood solution for linear drift is approximated by
+\begin{prop}[\rv{Exact MLE for a $1$-d SDE from multiple trajectories}] Given $M$ trajectories over $N$ different times: $\{X_{t_i}^{(j)} : i \in 0, ..., N-1, \text{ } j \in 0, ..., M-1\}$ sampled from the linear additive noise SDE \eqref{eq: linear_additive_noise_SDE}, the maximum likelihood solution for linear drift is approximated by

 and the maximum likelihood solution for diffusion is approximated by